sachinsenal0x64/hifi-tui/README.md

 # 📌 NOTE

-> Certain Qualities May Depend on Hardwares, Drivers and the Song itself.
+> Certain qualities may depend on hardware, drivers, and the song itself.

-> I'm Currently Paying For a Tidal-Hifi-Plus Subscription.
+> I'm currently paying for a Tidal HiFi Plus subscription.

-> Sometimes, emulation may not work, especially for Dolby Atmos & Sony 360 Reality Audio btw i will try my best.
+> Sometimes, emulation may not work, especially for Dolby Atmos and Sony 360 Reality Audio.
+By the way, I will try my best.

 <br>